doctrine/doctrine-website/source/community.rst

 The Doctrine community is made up of thousands of developers all around the world.
 The project has had over 500 contributors and is maintained by a core team of developers.
-If you want to get involved, find other other Doctrine developers on GitHub, Mailing Lists and Gitter.
+If you want to get involved, find other Doctrine developers on GitHub, the Mailing Lists and Gitter.

 GitHub